Genoa Public Records Directory

 Criminal Records

-Criminal records in Nance County encompass felony, misdemeanor, and traffic offenses, as well as the sex offender registry.
-These records are maintained by the Nance County Sheriff's Office and the Nebraska State Patrol.
-Residents can request background checks through the Nebraska Bureau of Investigation, which provides comprehensive criminal history reports.
+Criminal records in Nance County cover felony, misdemeanor, and traffic offenses, as well as the sex offender registry.
+Residents can request background checks through the Nebraska State Patrol, which provides criminal history reports.
 The state's system allows for the tracking of criminal cases and ensures that records are updated and accessible to the public, subject to privacy laws and regulations.

 Public Records Access